2 min read

 Creating a protocol connection

-In C#, you create a client protocol connection with a ClientProtocolConnectionFactory
+In C#, you create a client protocol connection with a ClientProtocolConnectionFactory.
+For example:

 C#